Toccata and Fugue in D minor, BWV 565: Reception

 In the first century of its existence the entire reception history of the Toccata and Fugue in D minor consists of being saved from oblivion by maybe not more than a single manuscript copy.
-Then it took about a century from its first publication as a little known organ composition by Johann Sebastian Bach to becoming one of the signature pieces of the composer.
+Then it took about a century from its first publication as a little-known organ composition by Johann Sebastian Bach to becoming one of the signature pieces of the composer.
 The composition's third century took it from Bach's most often recorded organ piece to a composition with an unclear origin.
 Despite Mendelssohn's opinion that it was "at the same time learned and something for the people", followed by a fairly successful piano transcription in the second half of the 19th century, it was not until the 20th century that it rose above the average notability of an organ piece by Bach.
-The work's appearance (in an orchestral transcription by Stokowski) in the 1940s Walt Disney film Fantasia contributed to its popularity, around which time scholars started to seriously doubt its attribution to Bach.
+The work's appearance (in an orchestral transcription by Leopold Stokowski) in the 1940 Walt Disney film Fantasia contributed to its popularity, around which time scholars started to seriously doubt its attribution to Bach.

 The composition has been deemed both "particularly suited to the organ" and "strikingly unorganistic".
 It has been seen as united by a single ground-thought, but also as containing "passages which have no connection whatever with the chief idea".
 It has been called "entirely a thing of virtuosity" yet also described as being "not so difficult as it sounds".
-It has been described as some sort of program music depicting a storm, but also as abstract music, quite the opposite of program music depicting a storm.
+It has been described as some sort of program music depicting a storm, and, contrarily, as abstract music.
 It has been presented as an emanation of the galant style, yet too dramatic to be anything near that style.
 Its period of origin has been assumed to have been as early as around 1704, and as late as the 1750s.
 Its defining characteristics have been associated with extant compositions by Bach (BWV 531, 549a, 578, 911, 914, 922 and several of the solo violin sonatas and partitas), and by others (including Nicolaus Bruhns and Johann Heinrich Buttstett), as well as with untraceable earlier versions for other instruments and/or by other composers.
-It has been deemed too simplistic for it to have been written down by Bach, and too much a stroke of genius to have been composed by anyone else but Bach.
+It has been deemed too simplistic for it to have been written down by Bach, and too much a stroke of genius to have been composed by anyone but Bach.

 What remains is "the most famous organ work in existence", that in its rise to fame was helped by various arrangements, including bombastic piano settings, versions for full symphonic orchestra, and alternative settings for more modest solo instruments.